edujuan/tool-calling-interview-prep/docs/01-introduction.md

 ## What Are AI Agents?

-An **AI agent** is an AI-driven application that can perform tasks autonomously or semi-autonomously.
-Unlike a simple chatbot that only generates text, an agent can:
+An **AI agent** is a system that autonomously performs tasks by designing workflows with available tools.[[1]](https://www.ibm.com/think/topics/ai-agents) Unlike a simple chatbot that only generates text, an agent can:

 - 🔍 **Gather information** from external sources
 - ⚡ **Take actions** in the real world